-Members of the 2022 co-organising team include researchers based at Vrije Universiteit Brussel (VUB), representatives from the Africa Platform of Ghent University Association, and contributors from a wider network of institutions, organisations and collectives, including: Black Speaks Back, European Network Against Racism (ENAR), Universitair Centrum voor Ontwikkelingssamenwerking, Universiteit Gent, Université libre de Bruxelles, and Maastricht University.
+Members of the 2022 co-organising team included researchers based at Vrije Universiteit Brussel (VUB), representatives from the Africa Platform of Ghent University Association, and contributors from a wider network of institutions, organisations and collectives, including: Black Speaks Back, European Network Against Racism (ENAR), Universitair Centrum voor Ontwikkelingssamenwerking, Universiteit Gent, Université libre de Bruxelles, and Maastricht University.

 Shared vision and values

-The co-organising team’s shared vision states:
+The co-organising team’s shared vision was stated as follows:

 “We envision the 2022 conference of the Afroeuropeans Network, Intersectional Challenges in Afroeuropean Communities, in Brussels as an academic, activist, and intellectual space centring Blackness in Europe—including, but not limited to, Black identity, Black art, Black politics and Black struggle.”